appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/admin-settings.md

 ### Authentication
 By default, users can sign in to the Appsmith app using their email address and password through the Form Login.
-Additionally, Appsmith supports [**Google OAuth**](/getting-started/setup/instance-configuration/authentication/google-login), [**GitHub OAuth**](/getting-started/setup/instance-configuration/authentication/github-login), as well as popular single sign-on (SSO) authentication protocols like [**SAML**](/getting-started/setup/instance-configuration/authentication/security-assertion-markup-language-saml) (in the enterprise version) and [**OpenID Connect**](/getting-started/setup/instance-configuration/authentication/openid-connect-oidc) (in the enterprise version).
+Additionally, Appsmith supports [**Google OAuth**](/getting-started/setup/instance-configuration/authentication/google-login), [**GitHub OAuth**](/getting-started/setup/instance-configuration/authentication/github-login), as well as popular single sign-on (SSO) authentication protocols available on the enterprise edition such as [**SAML**](/getting-started/setup/instance-configuration/authentication/security-assertion-markup-language-saml)  and [**OpenID Connect**](/getting-started/setup/instance-configuration/authentication/openid-connect-oidc).

 ### Advanced settings